Cutleast/FOMOD-Creation-Kit/README.md

 ### 3. Compile and build executable

 1. Run `build.bat` from the root folder of this repo.
-2. The executable and all dependencies are built in the `dist/MMM`-Folder and get packed in a `dist/Mod Manager Migrator v[version].zip`.
+2. The executable and all dependencies are built in the `dist/FCK`-Folder and get packed in a `dist/FOMOD Creation Kit v[version].zip`.

 ## Translations